instedd/cdx/INSTALL.md

 The `docker-compose.prod.yml` assumes there is `data` dir in the same folder as the compose config file, where mysql, elasticsearch and ssh clients will store their persistent data.

-Make sure to change the image from `instedd/cdx:latest` to the image you actually want to use for this deployment.
-You should never work on latest, but [choose a specific tag](https://hub.docker.com/r/instedd/cdx/tags/).
+Make sure to change the image from `instedd/cdx:dev` to the image you actually want to use for this deployment.
+You should never work on dev, but [choose a specific tag](https://hub.docker.com/r/instedd/cdx/tags/).

 ### Attachments